Babu Owino

 Paul Ongili Owino (born 10 October 1989), also known as Babu Owino, is a Kenyan politician and member of parliament for Embakasi East Constituency.
-He gained media recognition the chairperson of Students Organisation of Nairobi University (SONU).
+He gained media recognition as the chairperson of Students Organisation of Nairobi University (SONU).
 He is also an Advocate of the High Court of Kenya.

 Early life and education

 Owino attended Central Primary School (Kisumu).
 From 2003 to 2006 he joined Kisumu Boys' Secondary School.

 In 2008, he joined the University of Nairobi for a bachelor's degree in Actuarial Science and graduated with First Class Honors in 2012.
-He later pursued a Master’s in Actuarial Science.
+He later pursued a Master's in Actuarial Science.
 In 2013, he went back to Nairobi University (UoN) to pursue a degree in Law.

+Career

 Political career

-In 2011 he was elected as the chairperson of the Student Organisation of Nairobi University (SONU).
+In 2011,he was elected as the chairperson alongside his long time supporter Sammy Aluse aka Shash the Student Organisation of Nairobi University (SONU).
 His leadership revived student activism in UoN, a tenure that witnessed high activity in matters student leadership and student welfare.
 He still advocates for student leadership matters even after his exit upon graduating from the university.

 On 31 August 2017, he was elected as a member of parliament for Embakasi East Constituency.
 In August 2022 he got re-elected for a second term as Embakasi East MP where he currently serves as its legislator.
 He is a lifetime member of the ODM Party.